-Test #8.2: Out of Order DataSN (Last in Sequence)
+Test #8.2: Swapped DataSN

 Purpose: To see that the DUT properly identifies and reacts to a PDU with an out of order DataSN.

 Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.